Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 							      |
 							      |

-And here are the settings for some of the switches and jumpers on the cards.
+And here are the woke settings for some of the woke switches and jumpers on the woke cards.

 ::